RiadOliveira/Tradelous-backend/README.md

 <h1 align="center">Tradelous (Backend)</h1>

 <p align="center">
-  Backend of tradelous application, created in order to manage and provide users, companies, products and sales to front-end application.
-It was made mainly in order to pratice my development skills on backend.
+  Backend of tradelous application, created in order to manage and provide users (employees and admins), companies, products and sales to front-end application.
+I have decided to create this application in order to practice my backend development skills.
 </p>

 <h4 align="center">